 And of course, football has millions of fans worldwide which means that football video games should be more common nowadays (instead of EA’s FIFA series and Konami’s Pro Evolution Soccer, which have a new release every year with almost no new features).
-But back in the 80s and 90s, there were several football games in the market, coming originally from the arcades to home releases for computers and consoles alike.
+But back in the 80s and 90s, there were several football games in the market, coming originally from the arcades and ported to home platforms.

 World Class Soccer aka Italy 1990 is a football game developed by Tiertex and published by U.S. Gold.
 It was originally released in 1990 for the Amiga, Amstrad CPC, Atari ST, Commodore 64, DOS and ZX Spectrum.
 It was re-released in 1992 as a budget title for the Amiga, Atari ST, Commodore 64 and ZX Spectrum.